 As mentioned in our promise, reliability is key in running an internet radio station.
 Equipment needs to be well made, software well tested, networks solid and capacity has to be available.
 No-one wants to listen to a station that buffers every other minute.

 We currently connect to the net via a dedicated 1gbps link.
 This allows us to support over 1000 listeners at 256kbps.
 We have tested at maximum capacity without any network buffering issues.

 We encode our MP3 stream using the LAME codec.
 The version we choose to use is 3.93 which, after comparing directly to the newest version of LAME sounds a lot better.
 You can download it here.
 As an MP3 stream, it is compatible with pretty much every player and system.
 You will need a connection of about 300kbps to stream this reliably.

-To facilitate the increased use of mobile devices, the 96kbps stream keeps data costs down but audio quality is still high.
-You will need a 3G or 4G network to listen.
+To facilitate the increased use of mobile devices, the 128kbps stream keeps data transfer down but audio quality is still high.
+You will need a 3G network or better to listen.